Diverticular Disease

 Our reviews

-a month ago
+a day ago

-I’ve been using Get Going for a year and I’m really happy with the service.
-Darcy is a great PT - enthusiastic, friendly and down to earth.
-He’s very flexible about working around my frequent...
+I’ve been using Get Going for almost a year now and I can’t imagine life without it!
+Malin is the best PT and always pushes me to try my hardest.
+He’s very flexible about working around my...